pvdz/preval/tests/cases/lock_this/world.md

   const tmpReturnArg$5/*:unknown*/ = $dotCall(tmpMCF$23, this, `EX_PROP_C`, tmpUpdInc);
   return tmpReturnArg$5;
 };
-const A/*:(unknown)=>undefined*/ = function(secretly_one/*uses this*/) {
+// This constructor (A) is not eliminated by lockThis because it has no refs left so it'll be eliminated elsewhere const A/*:(unknown)=>undefined*/ = function(secretly_one/*uses this*/) {
   this.EX_PROP_H = secretly_one;
   const arr/*:array*/ /*truthy*/ = [1, 0, 0];